elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 [genomic annotations/tracks](https://fairtracks.net/tracks/#tracks-01-genomic-tracks),
 implemented as a [set of JSON Schemas](https://github.com/fairtracks/fairtracks_standard/tree/master/json/schema).
-The FAIRtracks model contains metadata fields particularly useful for data discovery, harmonised through strict adherence to a selection of ontologies available through TOOL OLS.
+The FAIRtracks model contains metadata fields particularly useful for data discovery, harmonised through strict adherence to a selection of ontologies available through the {%tool "ontology-lookup-service" %}.
-The usability of the model can be expanded through reference to the original records via identifiers.org resolvable CURIEs.
+The usability of the model can be expanded through referencing the original records via Compact Uniform Resource Identifiers (CURIEs) resolvable by {% tool "identifiers-org" %}.

 In the context of the Data Life Cycle and its stages, the FAIRtracks ecosystem covers [Collecting](collecting), [Processing](processing), [Analysing](analysing), [Sharing](sharing), and [Reusing](reusing).
 It has to be noted, however, that the FAIRtracks ecosystem is structured around a secondary data life cycle, as illustrated in Figure 1.
-As part of this secondary DLF, the annotation/track data gets further distributed and its discovery is enhanced through derived metadata.
+As part of this secondary life cycle, the annotation/track data gets further distributed and its discovery is enhanced through derived metadata.
 The FAIRtracks ecosystem aims at harmonising this process.
 Primary data needs to be handled independently following domain best practices (see e.g. the pages on [Single cell sequencing](single_cell_sequencing), [Plant sciences](plant_sciences), or [Rare disease data](rare_disease_data)).